chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20201208_ewsFil1RnaSeqRiggiPmid25453903/20210106File2_reprocessingWithStarWalkthrough.md

 Bases Processed:       4665m    40.16m bases/sec
 ```

 Because I want to look at junction reads, I am going to do an alignment with STAR.
 There is a good manual [here](https://github.com/alexdobin/STAR) that I am following for the most part.
 The first thing I want to do is get an index for STAR.
 To this, I am going to use a pre-built index from refgenie following the instructions outlined on [this page](http://refgenie.databio.org/en/latest/install/).
 To see the list of available indexes, use the command `refgenie listr`.
-Pull the Salmon index with the command `refgenie pull hg38/star_index`.
+Pull the STAR index with the command `refgenie pull hg38/star_index`.
 You don't need to do this every time, just when you need to update your index.

 We can now run STAR.
 We will do this using a script called `starAlignment.sh`.